Historical picture

 How to fill vaporizers

 For either funnel or keyed filler types, fill the vaporizer only to the top etched line within the sight glass.
 Do not hold the bottle up on a keyed filler until it stops bubbling (this will overfill the chamber, particularly if the concentration control dial is "on", or if leaks are present).
 While it has been stated that the Tec 6 Desflurane vaporizer is an exception, even that vaporizer is safer to fill in the "off" position.
 But why remember this particular exception?
-It's safest to fill any vaporizer only when it is "off."
+It's safe to fill any vaporizer only when it is "off."

 Or one can determine the volume (mL) of saturated vapor needed to provide 1% (ie 4000 x 0.01 = 40 mL); then use Avogadro's hypothesis, the molecular weight, the liquid density, and molar volume (22.4 L at standard temperature [0 degrees C] and pressure [100 kPa or 1 atm]) to determine how many mL of liquid become 40 mL vapor per minute.
 Typically, 1 mL of liquid volatile agent yields about 200 mL vapor.
 This is why tipping an older vaporizer is so hazardous- it discharges liquid agent into the control mechanisms, or distal to the outlet.
-And minute amounts of liquid agent discharged distal to the vaporizer outlet result in a large bolus of saturated vapor delivered to the patient instantaneously.
+Even minute amounts of liquid agent discharged distal to the vaporizer outlet result in a large bolus of saturated vapor delivered to the patient instantaneously.

 Hazards and safety features of contemporary vaporizers